Evidence Tools

 Parent/Caregiver:

-- Caregiver/Parent Education and/or Counseling: Share postcards or conduct motivational interviews with families that focus on the importance of dental enrollment and how to set up appointments.
+- Caregiver/Parent Education and/or Counseling: Provide education to and/or conduct motivational interviews with parents/caregivers on the importance of enrolling in dental coverage and how to schedule dental appointments.

 Professionals: